Characters

 context asset menu.

 Check the following video tutorial for example on setting up a 3D rigged model as a generic character and routing appearance changes to the rig animations via Animator component.
-Be aware, that the video is captured with an old Naninovel version and some properties and component names are different now; see the above docs for the up to date information.
+Be aware, that the video is captured with an old Naninovel version and some properties and component names are different now; see the above docs for the up-to-date information.

 TIP